axibase/atsd/changelogs/2017_49/README.md

 ### Issue 4772

 The new settings automatically creates as many series as there are incoming series to simplify the initial configuration.
-For `message` and `property` commands, the setting is set to 'No Tags'.
+For `message` and `property` commands, the setting is set to **No Tags**.

 ![](./Images/group_all_tags.png)